willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

 `Socorro <https://github.com/mozilla-services/socorro>`_ is the crash ingestion pipeline for Mozilla products like Firefox, Fenix, Thunderbird, and MozillaVPN.

-When Firefox crashes, the crash reporter asks the user if the user would like to send a crash report.
-If the user answers "yes!", then the crash reporter collects data related to the crash, generates a crash report, and submits that crash report as an HTTP POST to Socorro.
+When Firefox crashes, the crash reporter asks the user if they would like to send a crash report.
+If the user answers "yes!", the crash reporter collects data related to the crash, generates a crash report, and submits that crash report as an HTTP POST to Socorro.
 Socorro saves the submitted crash report, processes it, and has tools for viewing and analyzing crash data.